 Readmission to the nursing program is based on a review of, but not limited to, reason for withdrawal from the program, past academic and clinical evaluations, and evidence of interim efforts to strengthen areas of weakness.
 Students who are dismissed from the nursing program because they do not meet the dosage calculation requirement are eligible to apply for readmission.
-Consideration for readmission to the program can only be granted if there are available openings, clinical resources and faculty.
+Consideration for readmission to the program can only be granted if there are available openings, and sufficient clinical resources and faculty.
 In the event there are more readmission applicants than available openings, a ranking system will be applied.
-Readmission requests are evaluated on an individual basis by the nursing director or designee.
-Extenuating circumstances will be evaluated on an individual basis.
+Readmission requests are evaluated on an individual basis by the Nursing Readmission Committee.